Things to do in Dubai

 Visitors to Dubai will quickly discover the city has an incredible wealth of attractions on offer.
 The best place to start is with a sunset boat trip one of the traditional dhows on Dubai Creek.
 With the iconic skyline as a backdrop, this is an unforgettable experience.

-Dubai is renowned for its modern, progressive architecture.
-Visitors can enjoy panoramic views of the city from the dizzying heights of the observation deck on the Burj Khalifa, the world's tallest building.
-From here visitors will be able to see the man made Palm Jumeirah, spread out like a palm tree into the Persian Gulf and covered with high-end hotels, restaurants, and nightclubs.
+The destination is renowned for its modern, progressive architecture.
+Visitors can enjoy panoramic views of the city from the dizzying heights of the observation deck on the Burj Khalifa, the world's tallest building, from where they'll be able to see the man made Palm Jumeirah, spread out like a palm tree into the Persian Gulf and covered with high-end hotels, restaurants and nightclubs.

 Many hotels, such as the ultra-luxurious Burj Al Arab, have their own private beaches, and there are numerous dedicated beach resorts for sunbathers and water sports enthusiasts to enjoy.
 Those seeking an escape from the fierce sun can disappear into the colossal shopping malls and traditional markets for which the city is so well known.

-Dubai is also a sought-after destination for world sport, hosting enthusiastic fans for rugby sevens, tennis tournaments, and horse racing events.
-There truly is something for everyone on one of the world's premier tourist cities.
+Dubai is also a sought-after destination for world sport, hosting enthusiastic fans for rugby sevens, tennis tournaments and horse racing events.
+There truly is something for everyone in one of the world's premier tourist cities.

 Dubai Creek